 Historically, reaching that flipping point was almost impossible without local VC, and this effectively kept startup ecosystems captive to their local funds.
 The new seed ecosystem, with its ability to often fund 7-figure rounds all on its own, has changed that.
 Now, if a desirable startup wants to, it can often raise $1-2MM in seed capital without taking a single traditional VC check, then use that to hit the “flipping” point, after which the number of VCs it can talk to goes up considerably.

 Of course, this dynamic is not always so clean cut.
 More progressive VCs have wisely developed symbiotic relationships with this seed ecosystem for the obvious reason that it can serve as a pipeline when startups are ready for bigger checks.
 That is a smart move.
 What we’ve also seen is that large VCs are playing much “nicer” in seed rounds than they used to, as an acknowledgement of their reduced control over the market.
 Years ago you much more often saw VCs condition a $250K or $500K check on a side letter giving them the right to lead your Series A. That is increasingly becoming an anachronism, and for good reason.

 At the same time that AngelList, accelerators, LinkedIn networks, and other signaling / communication mechanisms for startups are giving foreign capital more “visibility” into other ecosystems, allowing it to invest earlier and more geographically dispersed, the emergent seed ecosystem is also increasingly allowing local startups to “go national” without having to commit themselves to a particular VC fund.
 The obvious winners in this new world are entrepreneurs and investors willing to be open and flexible with how they fund companies.
-The losers are the traditional investors who haven’t understood that the old game is gone, and it’s not coming back.
+The losers are the traditional investors – particularly those who used their old leverage to squeeze founders – who haven’t understood that the old game is gone, and it’s not coming back.